Ninhydrin: Uses

-Ninhydrin can also be used to monitor deprotection in solid phase peptide synthesis (Kaiser test).
+Ninhydrin can be used in Kaiser test to monitor deprotection in solid phase peptide synthesis.
 The chain is linked via its C-terminus to the solid support, with the N-terminus extending off it.
 When that nitrogen is deprotected, a ninhydrin test yields blue.
 Amino-acid residues are attached with their N-terminus protected, so if the next residue has been successfully coupled onto the chain, the test gives a colorless or yellow result.

 Ninhydrin is also used in qualitative analysis of proteins.
 Most of the amino acids, except proline, are hydrolyzed and react with ninhydrin.
 Also, certain amino acid chains are degraded.
 Therefore, separate analysis is required for identifying such amino acids that either react differently or do not react with ninhydrin at all.
 The rest of the amino acids are then quantified colorimetrically after separation by chromatography.
+Oftentimes specialized amino acid analyzers using HPLC technology and post-column derivatization with ninhydrin are applied for the detection of free and protein-bound amino acids, as required throughout the EU in the feed industry.

 A solution suspected of containing the ammonium ion can be tested by ninhydrin by dotting it onto a solid support (such as silica gel); treatment with ninhydrin should result in a dramatic purple color if the solution contains this species.
 In the analysis of a chemical reaction by thin layer chromatography (TLC), the reagent can also be used (usually 0.2% solution in either n-butanol or in ethanol).
 It will detect, on the TLC plate, virtually all amines, carbamates and also, after vigorous heating, amides.

 Upon reaction with ninhydrin, amino acids undergo decarboxylation.
 The released CO2 originates from the carboxyl carbon of the amino acid.
 This reaction has been used to release the carboxyl carbons of bone collagen from ancient bones for stable isotope analysis in order to help reconstruct the palaeodiet of cave bears.
 Release of the carboxyl carbon (via ninhydrin) from amino acids recovered from soil that has been treated with a labeled substrate demonstrates assimilation of that substrate into microbial protein.
 This approach was successfully used to reveal that some ammonium oxidizing bacteria, also called nitrifying bacteria use urea as a carbon source in soil.